 Seeing Peggy Fleming move with the same confidence and grace today as she did the day she won her Olympic gold medal is inspiring.
 Her endless energy is also admirable, but what stands out for most people is how youthful she looks—which begs the question: what’s her secret?

 For starters, Fleming advises having a physical checkup every year and sharing your family history and health concerns with your doctor.
 But she also advocates taking an active role in your health by eating properly and exercising regularly.”
 I’m not asking you to be an Olympic athlete,” she notes, “but just to concentrate on how you’re feeling and make sure your diet is fueling you properly.”
 She adds that people need to do a self-assessment to find out if there are other things they could be doing to increase their energy and improve their health.
 Taking supplements would certainly be part of this program, as it now is for her.

 “Heart health is the number one concern of people in this country,” says Fleming, “so it’s something we need to pay attention to and participate in.
 We want to be sure our heart is healthy and our bodies are healthy and that we’re fueling ourselves properly.
 Taking supplements is something that definitely adds to your life and to your quality of life.”

-If you have any questions on the scientific content of this article, please call a Life Extension® Health Advisor at 1-800-226-2370.
+If you have any questions on the scientific content of this article, please call a Life Extension® Wellness Specialist at 1-800-226-2370.